rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 ![Creating an Agent Gold Image]({% asset_path 2018-05-31-intro-to-agent-gold/picture2.png %})

- The **Manage All Images** screen shows the Agent Gold Image you just created.
+ The **Manage All Images** screen shows the Agent Gold Image that you just created.

 ![The Manage All Images screen showing the Agent Gold Image]({% asset_path 2018-05-31-intro-to-agent-gold/picture3.png %})

-Next we'll create a version for the Agent Gold Image:
+Next, create a version for the Agent Gold Image:

 1. From the **Manage Images** screen, select **Version** and **Drafts**.
 2. Choose **Create**.